josemanzoli/transaction/README.md

-# Account API
+# Transaction API

 Project that implements two basic endpoints
-- One to PATCH the credit and withdraw limits
+- One to POST transactions
-- One to GET all the accounts with their respective limits
+- One to POST multiple Payments

 ## Suggestion for improvement
 -